Close Menu

 Step 1: Change the Location

-Don’t try to calm a screaming toddler in the middle of a busy aisle.
-There’s too much noise and too much going on.
+Do not try to calm a screaming toddler in the middle of a busy aisle.

-Pick them up and move somewhere quieter, whether that’s outside the store, a calmer corner, or your car.
+Pick them up and move somewhere quieter, whether that is outside the store, a calmer corner, or your car.

 Changing the setting helps reset things for both of you.